blin-1/rest-api-node-typescript/README.md

-# Building RESTful Web APIs with Node.js, Express, MongoDB and TypeScript
+# RESTful Web APIs with Node.js, Express, MongoDB and TypeScript

-This is a simple API that saves contact information of people.
+This is a work in progress

-There are two versions of this project.

-- [V1.0.0](https://github.com/dalenguyen/rest-api-node-typescript/tree/v1.0.0): you can run the server directly after cloning this version.
-It will create a simple RESTful API over HTTP.
-- [V2.0.0](https://github.com/dalenguyen/rest-api-node-typescript/tree/v2.0.0): this is a more secure and control API project.
-You need to read the post on [how to secure RESTful API application](https://itnext.io/building-restful-web-apis-with-node-js-express-mongodb-and-typescript-part-5-a80e5a7f03db) first.
-After that, you can run the project.
+This works over https - so, either get you certificate, or for development purposes just ignore the browser warning and proceed

+The default URL is: *http://localhost:3000*

+Currently this is the mapping:

++/         - get list of contacts
++/register - register name and email and send verification email (use valid email account in crmController.ts) +/verify   - work in progress (get the id from req and compare it with db copy, foundby username) +/update   - work in progress (check if user is verified - verifiedEmail is not blank)

 ## Requirements